 Service to the community is an integral part of the Catholic tradition.
 Girls help out in local charity shops and residential care homes, and with a local organisation helping people with disabilities.
 We also have a squad which maintains public footpaths in the area.
-Service is a central part of the Duke of Edinburgh Award Scheme, which a large number of girls complete every year.
-Many of them also go on our annual trip to Lourdes.
+Service is a central part of the Duke of Edinburgh's Award, which a large number of girls complete every year.
+Many of them also join OMV's annual pilgrimmage to Lourdes.

 Girls in all year groups can choose weekly dance classes as a paid option.
 We offer ballet, tap, pointe, contemporary and modern, which includes street, jazz and hip-hop, and girls doing ballet can opt to take the Royal Academy of Dance examinations.
 Classes take place in our two dance studios in the Orchard Centre Sports Complex.
 Every girl who takes dance performs in the annual Dance Show on the stage of the Rose Theatre, and there is also a House competition every year, which is run by the House Dance Captains.
 Girls may elect to take GCSE Dance, which is offered locally through the Natalie Vinson School of Dance.
 For our more talented dancers, the Dance Company is the school’s performance group, which trains at a higher level, and performs both at school and at local dance events such as the LiftOff Festival and the Vanquish Entertainment shows.
 St Mary’s girls have also auditioned successfully for the Berkshire County Youth Dance Company, the London Children's Ballet, and even the Bolshoi.